Climbing (Climbing Wall and Related Activities)

 • connect to an auto belay system themselves

-• Belaying, applying harnesses, tying knots, and connecting to an auto belay must be done by a qualified instructor.
+• Belaying, applying harnesses, tying knots, and connecting to an auto belay must be done by a Qualified Instructor.

 Supervision